President’s Council consists of the senior administrative officers who report directly to the President.

 Office: Pennsylvania Hall

-Jamie Yates serves as the executive director of communications and marketing at Gettysburg College.
+Jamie Yates serves as the Chief Communications and Marketing Officer in the Office of Communications and Marketing at Gettysburg College.
 In this role, she leads the College’s holistic and integrated marketing efforts that are designed to enhance the College’s brand visibility and reputation.
 Prior to this role, Jamie served as the director of communications and media relations at Gettysburg College where she directed the College’s news and content strategies while serving as the College’s lead spokesperson.
 Prior to coming to Gettysburg, Jamie served as the director of communications for the Pennsylvania Commission for Community Colleges where she advocated on behalf of the state’s 14 community colleges at a state and federal level.
 Previous to that role, she served as a deputy press secretary and spokesperson for the Rendell administration.